Liefland/idle_champions_client_licc/README.md

 Add as a dependency:

+- `cargo add licc`
-- `cargo add licc --features="readonly"`
+- `cargo add licc --features="write"`

-We recommend enabling the `readonly` feature, as only very few people have access to the write API.
+  - Enables write operations of the API
+    This functionality will only be helpful to you if you have an API Key or want to build against the possibility consumers of your program may have one.

 ## Examples